 The majority of drug candidates emerging from contemporary drug discovery pipelines exhibit too low aqueous solubility to allow for adequate absorption after oral intake.
 Formulators have a myriad of technologies at their disposal to enhance solubility or dissolution rate, but there is no such thing as a one-size-fits-all solution.
 Selection of a formulation approach must be done in light of the physicochemical profile of the drug candidate, its permeability and its dose.
-In the early stages of drug development, selection is biased towards technologies that enable high payloads, have low manufacturing complexity and high administration flexibility.
+In the early stages of drug development, selection is biased towards technologies that enable high drug loads, have low manufacturing complexity and high administration flexibility.
 This newsletter provides guidance to support decision-making when designing oral formulations for poorly soluble drug candidates in early development.

 Low water solubility of active pharmaceutical ingredients (APIs) presents varied and significant challenges throughout drug development.
 The greatest concern is generally the risk of low and variable absorption after oral administration.
 A wide variety of technologies exist to tackle poor solubility, and in general, these either reduce particle size (nanosuspensions), present the API in predissolved form to the gastrointestinal environment (lipid-based and related systems, cyclodextrin complexes) or utilise high-energy solid forms to generate supersaturation (amorphous solid dispersions).